GOVERNMENT SUPPORT MEASURES

 - Funding to cover 80% of salary for staff who are kept on by their employer, covering wages of up to £2,500 a month until the end of October 2020.

-- A new Bounce Back Loan scheme has been announced to support SMEs negatively affected by COVID-19.
+- A Bounce Back Loan scheme to support SMEs negatively affected by COVID-19.

-- Launched a new ‘support finder’ tool for businesses, driven by a short questionnaire, this tool is designed to help business owners quickly identify what financial support is available to them.
+- A ‘support finder’ tool for businesses, driven by a short questionnaire, this tool is designed to help business owners quickly identify what financial support is available to them.

 With so much information for businesses to digest at the moment around funding, we’ve put together a list of some of the main Research and Innovation (R&I) funding opportunities available.